hackclub/clubsdirectory/readme.md

 The Club Directory project has a roadmap for future enhancements, which includes:

-1. Enhanced Collaboration Tools: Implement features that allow clubs to directly communicate and plan collaborations within the platform.
+1. Enhanced Collaboration Tools: Implement features that allow clubs to directly communicate and plan collaborations within the platforms like Slack.
 2. User Profiles: Enable club leaders to create and manage their profiles, providing additional information about themselves and their clubs.
 3. Event Management: Introduce event management functionality to organize and promote club events within the directory.
 4. Integration with External Platforms: Explore integrations with other Hack Club tools and external platforms to enhance the overall user experience.